canmom/vector/VECTOR-ch9.md

 Lotus takes a deep breath, lets it out.

 "OK." she says.
 "OK, I think I see how... how we got here."
-She shaeks her head.
+She shakes her head.
 "But, honestly... there's a lot that I think you'll have to explain, before we get where we're going.
 I think...
 I'm well past done with *secrets*."

 ---